 How do I prepare for teeth whitening?

-Will a teeth whitening treatment remove stains from my teeth?
+Will a teeth whitening treatment affect dental prosthetics?

 In-office power bleaching can remove deep stains from within natural teeth enamel.
-In most situations, our patients will find their smiles whitened up to eight shades whiter after a single treatment session.
-Teeth with dental restorations will not affect the whitening process, but replacing them can finish the final look for those serious about maintaining their whiter smile.
+In most cases, our patients will find their teeth up to eight shades whiter after a single treatment session.
+But the whitening process won’t affect teeth with dental restorations and prosthetics.
+We can replace restorations if you want to maintain a whiter smile.

 What should I avoid after teeth whitening?

-You should avoid foods and beverages that stain the teeth, including red wine, coffee, tea, and sodas with a dark color.
-Avoiding these foods and beverages will help to maintain the whitening results.
-Daily brushing and flossing can also help keep teeth looking their best, and using in-home whitening products regularly keeps the smile brilliant and beautiful!
+You should avoid foods and beverages that stain teeth, including red wine, coffee, tea, and sodas with a dark color.
+Avoiding these foods and beverages will help maintain the whitening results.
+Daily brushing and flossing can also keep your teeth looking their best.
+Using in-home whitening products regularly will also keep your mouth brilliant and beautiful.

-Professional teeth whitening is safer and more effective than over the counter whitening treatments.
-You will receive treatment under the supervision of a dentist or dental professional.
-They will take the appropriate steps to make sure your gums are protected and the bleaching agent is applied correctly.
-This minimizes risks of side effects.
+Professional teeth whitening is safer and more effective than over-the-counter treatments.
+You’ll receive treatment under the supervision of a dentist who protects your gums and then applies the bleaching agent.
+Office treatment will minimize the risks of side effects like tooth sensitivity and discomfort.

-Do you want to brighten yellowed, stained, and discolored teeth?
-Dr. Boenning and Dr. Dancykier serve patients in Towson and Timonium, Maryland.
-Call 410.324.2294 for cosmetic whitening treatment today.
-Request an appointment with Dr. Boenning and Dr. Dancykier on our website.
+Do you want whiter teeth?
+You can brighten yellowed, stained, and discolored teeth at Dental Implants & Cosmetic Dentistry of Towson.
+Call 410-324-2294 for cosmetic whitening treatments today.
+You can also request an appointment with Dr. Boenning and Dr. Dancykier on our website.